Trailer Wiring Harness Troubleshooting

 Before diving in, gather a few simple tools.
 A 12V circuit tester or multimeter is a must for checking power and continuity.

-A wiring harness kit with terminals, connectors, and heat-shrink tubing is handy for repairs.
+A wiring harness kit, complete with terminals, connectors, and heat-shrink tubing, is handy for repairs.

 Also have:

-- Replacement bulbs and fuses matching your trailer’s specs.
+• Replacement bulbs and fuses that match your trailer’s specifications.

 With tools ready, let’s systematically diagnose your wiring issue.